{{ summaryHeading }}

 Formula Core:

-Dimensional weight carrier rule checks
+Dimensional weight profile and rule screens

 Accuracy Notes:

-• USPS dimensional pricing may depend on mail class, cubic-foot threshold, zone, and maximum weight limits.
+• USPS dimensional pricing may depend on mail class, zone, cubic-foot threshold, and maximum weight limits.
 Confirm the final postage rule for the selected service.

 Worked Examples: